c-dunc/c-dunc/README.md

 challenging myself with security and Linux tasks, and I have been making my way through the rooms on Tryhackme, constantly learning and improving my skills.
 ```
-If you want to get in touch with me, you can find me on
+If you want to get in touch with me, you can find me on<br>
 Discord : **780905552381214780** <br>
 Twitter : **0161dun**